5 tips to use Slack effectively

 The “channels” (or chains) allow you to chat with several team members about a specific topic, which determines the name of the channel.
 Let’s say, for example: that your company does business-to-business canvassing.
-You could have a channel called “business canvassing”, where everyone concerned can exchange important information, discuss best practice or give advice on how to canvass.
+You could have a channel called “business canvassing”, where everyone concerned can exchange important information, discuss best practices, or give advice on how to canvas.
 Try to use a naming scheme so that conversations are easy to find as they progress.
-Within this group conversation, you will be able to find everyone concerned with the subject and to work together to make progress on your projects.
+Within this group conversation, you will be able to find everyone concerned with the subject and work together to make progress on your projects.

 Direct messages, on the other hand, allow you to communicate with one or more specific people.
 If you have a question for a colleague, send them a direct message.

-To create a new thread, just click on the small plus sign (+) at the top of your channels list or at the top of your direct message page.
+To create a new thread, just click on the small plus sign (+) at the top of your channels list or the top of your direct message page.
 Then, all you have to do is give the new channel a title and a little description.
 Or just type in your colleague’s name to send them a direct message.

 3. Features to increase efficiency

 The whole point of using an instant messaging platform instead of email is so you can avoid being too conventional.
 Even if the topics you are discussing on Slack are work-related, you can afford to be a little more relaxed in the way you write your messages.
 Although courtesy is always important, there is no need to use polite formal phrases in every message.
-This should make your exchanges more dynamic and more efficient.
+This should make your exchanges more dynamic and efficient.
 Some of Slack’s features may even help you to get to the point faster and thus save time.

 @mentions to get quicker answers